 Reviewer of the Month

-Each month beginning in October 2018, our editors will select one of our outstanding referees to be featured as Reviewer of the Month.
-See our editorial from September 6, 2018 for more information about our Reviewer of the Month program.
+Each month beginning in June 2021, our editors will select one of our outstanding referees to be featured as Reviewer of the Month.

 Our featured reviewers are those who have:

 - made a significant and positive contribution to the peer review process, regardless of whether the paper was eventually accepted by the journal;

 - taken both a broad and detailed view of the paper;

 - demonstrated professionalism and compassion in their reviews; and

 - provided comments that truly help the authors to improve their work.

 We must note that, while it is our opinion that these referees have provided exceptional reviews, many of our referees meet the above criteria and we regret that we cannot recognize each of them publicly here.
 We are equally grateful to all of the individuals who agree to review for npj Precision Oncology, thereby helping to strengthen the scientific record.
 We hope that by highlighting a few of our most outstanding referees, we can bring attention to the valuable contributions of peer reviewers to the scientific process.